Construction Workers tax rebate guide

 - Accommodation and subsistence expenses if you’re not reimbursed in full by your employer or are paid an allowance which is taxed

-Our handy tax guides give you more information on what you may be eligible to claim for.
+Our handy and free income tax guides give you more information on what you may be eligible to claim for.

 Five things to know before you claim: